By Holly Reisem Hanna

 Interested in completing surveys for money?
 Here are 16 other survey panels to check out.

 Do you have excellent listening skills?
-Are you a fast typist?
-Help businesses transcribe audio files into written documents.
+Are you a fast and accurate typist?
+Then help businesses transcribe audio files into written documents.

 See this post for more about general transcription and companies that hire for these remote positions.